ClickHouse/clickhouse-docs/docs/en/tutorial.md

 The New York City taxi data contains the details of millions of taxi rides, with columns like pickup and dropoff times and locations, cost, tip amount, tolls, payment type and so on.
 Let's create a table to store this data...

-1. Either open your Play UI at [http://localhost:8123/play](http://localhost:8123/play) or startup the `clickhouse client` by running the following command from the folder where your `clickhouse` binary is stored:
+1. Either open your Play UI at [http://localhost:8123/play](http://localhost:8123/play) or startup the `clickhouse-client`:
     ```bash
-    ./clickhouse client
+    clickhouse-client
     ```

 2. Create the following `trips` table in the `default` database: